-For many generations, mankind has sought to forecast the weather, whether it be for personal interest or the public good.
-To put the latest development into context, we must briefly look at how weather forecasting has evolved through history.
+For many generations, mankind has sought to forecast the weather, whether for personal interest or the public good.
+To put the latest development into context, we must briefly examine how weather forecasting has evolved through history.

-The United Kingdom provides the sternest examination of the forecaster’s art, with its unique location and dreadfully dull inhabitants who seem unduly preoccupied with the clemency or otherwise of the conditions.
+The United Kingdom provides the sternest examination of the forecaster’s art, with its unique location and dreadfully dull inhabitants who seem unduly preoccupied with the conditions.

 The most notable advance of the nineteenth century was Waller’s Patented Weather Forecasting Machine, designed by Xavier Waller in 1897.
-This was the first mechanical device dedicated to climatology; an incredibly complex contraption roughly the same size as four pot-bellied pigs.
+This was the first mechanical device dedicated to climatology, an incredibly complex contraption roughly the same size as four pot-bellied pigs.
 Powered by a mulch consisting of finely shredded butterfly livers marinated in vinegar, the noisy machine span its various cogs and wheels, tapped its various tappets and whirred its sundry whirrs for nine hours before turning a dial clockwise or counter-clockwise depending on the predicted clemency.
-The first demonstration in Hyde Park was attended by some ten thousand people, and memorably the machine’s first public forecast was correct.
+Some ten thousand people attended the first demonstration in Hyde Park, and memorably the machine’s first public forecast was correct.
 However, rising the next morning to see the prediction come true, a self-satisfied Waller was mobbed outside of his front door by the Butterfly Protection League and elbowed into a coma.

-Latterly, the steady advance of computers has contributed greatly to the accuracy of forecasting, but naturally is a costly process.
+Latterly, the steady advance of computers has contributed significantly to forecasting accuracy but naturally is a costly process.
 The most recent trials in weather prediction have centred around a simple but effective process involving livestock.

-It has emerged that the Met Office have been undertaking secret forecasting tests within the bowels of their HQ, and, more startling, that some publicly distributed forecasts over recent months have not in fact been the result of immense computing power;
+It has emerged that the Met Office have been undertaking secret forecasting tests within the bowels of their HQ, and, more startling that some publicly distributed forecasts over recent months have not been the result of immense computing power;

-In 1998 a dull forecaster named Melvin Tuttle was examining his ant collection at home when he discovered that one of the tiny tunnels in soil of the antarium had collapsed, stranding an unfortunate ant.
-Not wishing to disturb the colony, Melvin left the ant to its fate—running in circles round the chamber—and set off for work, in the rain.
+In 1998 a dull forecaster named Melvin Tuttle was examining his ant collection at home when he discovered that one of the tiny tunnels in the soil of the formicarium had collapsed, stranding an unfortunate ant.
+Not wishing to disturb the colony, Melvin left the ant to its fate—running in circles around the chamber—and set off for work in the rain.
 That evening, he returned to find the ant still running.
 The weather, he remembered later, was still inclement.
-The following morning, it was still raining and the ant was still running.
-That evening however, the ant was very subdued, even though the weather had not subsided.
+The following morning, it was still raining, and the ant was still running.
+That evening, however, the ant was very subdued, even though the weather had not subsided.
 By first light, Melvin was up, checking out the ant-ics.
 The isolated pet was digging.
 Outside it was fine.

 This behaviour went on for a few days, and Melvin began taking notes.
 Soon, a pattern emerged.
-By noon, it seemed, the ant had a good idea of what the weather would be like for the following day—running for rain, quiet for sun, digging for cloud.
+By noon, it seemed, the ant had a good idea of what the weather would be like for the following day—running for rainy, quiet for sunny, digging for cloudy.